sunni426/Smart-News-Analyzer/README.md

 5) Entities in files: paragraph, whole text. & their individual attributes?

 ## Phase 3: DB Implementation
+1) In sqlite, initialized database news with 2 tables: users and files
+2) In MongoDB (?)

 ### DESIGN (subject to change upon implementation!)
 **Relational Database: SQLite for 1) Users (Accounts), 2) File**